HarshaAnuga/JavaScript-Projects/README.md

 1. Color Flipper
    This is javascript project meant to help users generate random colors or HEX color codes and use them for their projects

+2. Palindrome-Checker
+   This is javascript project meant to help users generate random colors or HEX color codes and use them for their projects